bamless/jstar/README.md

  - **Compactness**. compiled files are more compact than source files and generally take up less space
  - **Obfuscation**.
-If you don't want your source to be viewed, compiled files are a nice option since all the source and almost all the debug information are stripped
+If you don't want your source to be viewed, compiled files are a nice option since all the source and almost all debug information are stripped
  - **Faster startup**.
 Reading a compiled file is orders of magnitude faster than parsing and compiling source code, so there's almost no delay between importing and actual execution